Search

 However, for largely the same reasons described in the

 previous myth, this just wouldn't make sense.
-The ability to
+The ability

 get your competitors penalized by repeatedly running software